shial4/SLazeKit/README.md

 **SLazeKit allows you:**
 - map your models by  `Codable` protocol
-- serialize `CoreData` models from API response
+- serialize `CoreData` models from API response with [SLazeCoreData](https://github.com/shial4/SLazeCoreData.git) extension
 - fast and simple extend your models with `API` & `CoreData`

 <p align="center">